Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 This technique has the following disadvantages:
 * Many environment-specific tasks in the build process
 * A lot of artifacts to store
-* The duration of the build stage is high
+* The duration of the build stage is less than ideal

-### What we do
+### What we do now

-Coming from a back-end environment where we are used to the "Build once, deploy many" approach, I want to apply the same path for a front-end application.
+Coming from a back-end environment which followed the "Build once, deploy many" approach, I wanted to apply the same pattern for front-end applications.
 The goal is to remove environment-specific tasks in the build process.
 It means:
 1. Less artifacts to store
 2. Decrease the build stage duration

 #### "Build once, deploy many" approach

-Rather than compiling and rebuilding your application for every environment you plan to deploy to, build your application binary only once, and then migrate the same build artifact to the different environments.
-By building once and deploying that binary many times, you have eliminated half of the aforementioned deploy time variables that could lead to errors.
+Rather than compiling and rebuilding your application for every environment you plan to deploy to, build your application binary only once, and then migrate the same build artifact to various environments.
+By building once and deploying that binary many times, you have eliminated half of the aforementioned error prone deploy time variables.

 #### The issue

-React embed all the environment variables in the generated files during the build time[^4].
+React embeds all the environment variables in the generated files at build time[^4].
 It means that the environments variables' values are hidden in the "/build/static/js/main.*.js" files.

 #### The solution

 Instead of inserting (during the build) the value of the environment variables in the generated file, we insert some well-defined tags.
-These tags will then be replaced at deploy time accordingly by the correct values.
+These tags will then be replaced at deploy time accordingly by their proper values.

-The solution is decomposed into 5 big steps:
+The solution is composed of 5 big steps:
-1. Tokenisation of the environment variables in the solution files
+1. Tokenization of the environment variables in the solution files
 2. *Build pipeline* - Build the solution
 3. *Release pipeline* - Download the build artifact
 4. *Release pipeline* - Replace the tags in the generated files